moirasanti/moirasanti/README.md

 ## Hi there 👋
+Welcome to my GitHub. i am a computational scientist with background in cell and cancer biology.

+I hold a PhD degree in Biochemistry, and have developed skills in data science working at The Institute of Cancer Research.

+As you may see below, I also am interested in environmental and climate sciences, my first data project ever was on the impact of food production on the environment for a Johns Hopkins University course.

+Have a look at what else is over here and get in touch :)
 <!--
 **moirasanti/moirasanti** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.